-This Sonoran Carne Asada recipe is the authentic way to make this popular Mexican steak.
+This Carne Asada recipe is the authentic way to make this popular Mexican steak.
 With only 3 ingredients, it’s ready to enjoy in less than 15 minutes!

 Have you watched “The Taco Chronicles” on Netflix?
 In one of the episodes, the documentary crew heads to the lovely city of Hermosillo Sonora and nearby areas, to scout for the tastiest carne asada tacos.
 In this series, they recognize that Sonora’s specialty is the Carne Asada Taco.
 This is something we Sonorenses brag about!